-The default settings on the 1505 card should work, However, you may have an add-in card installed on you PC with IRQ and I/O address settings that conflict with the default settings on the 1505 card.
+The default settings on the 1505A card should work, However, you may have an add-in card installed on you PC with IRQ and I/O address settings that conflict with the default settings on the 1505A card.
 The conflict may affect your video, network connection, or hard drive.
-If there is a conflict, you must change the IRQ and I/O address of either the 1505 card or an installed add-in card.
+If there is a conflict, you must change the IRQ and I/O address of either the 1505A card or an installed add-in card.

-To select the IRQ and I/O address for the 1505 card:
+To select the IRQ and I/O address for the 1505A card:

 - 1. Open the Windows NT Diagnostics Window.
 Choose Windows NT Diagnostics from the Administrative Tools (Common) menu in the Programs menu. - 2.
-Determine what IRQs and I/O addresses are in use by installed add-in card(s).
+Determine what I/O addresses are in use by installed add-in card(s).
 Click the Resources tab.
 The Resources window is displayed.
 Click the IRQ button to display the interrupts being used.
-Click the I/O Port button to display the addresses being used.

-3. Set the IRQ and I/O address for the 1505 card.
-The default interrupt number is IRQ11, but can be set from IRQ9 to IRQ12.
+Click the I/O Port button to display the addresses being used. - 3.
+Set the I/O address for the 1505A card.
 The default I/O address is 340h-35Fh, but can be set to 140h-15Fh.
-Refer to the "Jumper Block Settings" section in the Adaptec AVA-1505 AT-to-SCSI Host Adapter Installation Guide for information about changing the IRQ and I/O address on the 1505 card.
+Refer to the "Jumper Block Settings" section in the Adaptec AVA-1505A AT-to-SCSI Host Adapter Installation Guide for information about changing the I/O address on the 1505A card.

-If all the interrupts between IRQ9 and IRQ12 are being used, you must change the IRQ settings on another card to free up one of these interrupts for the 1505 card.
+If all the interrupts between IRQ9 and IRQ12 are being used, you must change the IRQ settings on another card to free up one of these interrupts for the 1505A card.